Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md

 1. SDK Automation Pipeline is triggered in spec PR CI.
 2. SDK Automation Pipeline Framework checks whether there is a comment containing autorest configuration in spec PR.
 If found, generate sdk by the autorest configuration in comment.
 Otherwise, sdk automation pipeline will try to find if there is autorest configuration file in sdk repo.
 If found, generate sdk with the founded autorest configuration file.
 If not found, pipeline stops.
-   1. When there is a comment containing autorest configuration file, sdk automation pipeline will extract the autorest configuration from the comment, and let automation script use it to generate a new autorest configuration file, and use the new generated autorest configuration file to generate SDK.
+   1. When there is a comment containing autorest configuration, sdk automation pipeline will extract the autorest configuration from the comment, and let automation script use it to generate a new autorest configuration file, and use the new generated autorest configuration file to generate SDK.
    2. When using the autorest configuration file found in sdk repository to generate SDK, SDK automation script need to modify the autorest configuration file in the SDK repo.
       1. If `require` block is used, change the `require` block to include the latest swagger `readme.md` in the PR.
 The value can be joined by relative path from package folder to sdk root, `specFolder` and `relatedReadmeMdFiles` in `generateInput.json`.
 For example:
          ```yaml
          require:
            - ../../../../../azure-rest-api-specs/specification/deviceupdate/data-plane/readme.md
          ```
-      2. If `input-file` is used, replace the value of `input-file` to include the latest swagger in the PR.
-The value can be calculated similar as `require` block.
-      (We will use `require` block in most times, but we still need to use `input-file` for .Net automation and multi-client for python, java and js sdk.)
+      2. `input-file` will not be used.
+If the existing autorest configuration file uses `input-file`, we should change it to `require` before triggering the sdk automation pipeline.
 3. After generating SDK, SDK automation pipeline generates ApiView and then add comments about results to the Swagger PR.

 # Future Work